peermaps/random-access-osm-pbf/readme.md

-# random access osm pbf
+# random-access-osm-pbf

-gives you random access reads into an [osm pbf file](https://wiki.openstreetmap.org/wiki/PBF_Format).
+Provides random access reads into an [osm pbf file](https://wiki.openstreetmap.org/wiki/PBF_Format).

-[planet.osm](https://wiki.openstreetmap.org/wiki/Planet.osm) is a single pbf file of the entire planet, but you can also get [extracts](https://www.interline.io/osm/extracts/) (pbfs at the city or regional level).
+Usually when parsing pbf files, you have to start at the beginning and if the files are really large, then this can take a really long time. it's also not parellelizable.

-this module expects binary data from an osm pbf file as input and returns an object stream. the objects in the output stream are in the form described in [osm-pbf-parser](https://www.npmjs.com/package/osm-pbf-parser).
+With this module, you can provide `start` and `end` offsets into a pbf file and receive complete items as output. the `start` and `end` values don't have to match exact alignments in the pbf file. this module scans forward from those offsets to find the nearest correct alignment point.

 # api